Is My House Good For Solar Panels? 3 Signs Your Home Is Ready To Go Solar

 You roof should be in good condition before you add solar panels.

-Most roofs are compatible with solar panels, but you may need to make adjustments to your current roof.
+Most pitched or flat roofs are compatible with solar panels, but you may need to make adjustments to your current roof.
 For example, if your roof has leaks or is damaged, if it has missing, broken or sagging shingles, if there are holes or dark spots, if you see ice or tree damage or if there’s improper installation, it might not be suitable as-is for solar panels.

 Wood and slate roofs are also not ideal for installing solar because they are brittle and harder to install on – it can be done but the installation will cost more.